WALANT Procedures

 How WALANT Works

 In a WALANT procedure, the surgeon injects a local anesthetic directly into the treatment area.
 The anesthetic numbs the surgical site while keeping the patient awake and alert.
-Without a tourniquet, the procedure avoids restricting blood flow, which increases comfort and reduces complications.
+Without a tourniquet, the procedure avoids restricting blood flow, thereby increasing comfort and reducing complications.

-Surgeons commonly use WALANT for soft tissue procedures, such as tendon repairs, carpal tunnel release, trigger finger release, and other hand and wrist surgeries.
-One key benefit is that it reduces anesthesia risks and allows patients to actively participate in their care during surgery.
+Orthopedic surgeons commonly use WALANT for soft tissue procedures, such as tendon repairs, carpal tunnel release, trigger finger release, and other hand and wrist surgeries.
+One key benefit is that it reduces anesthesia risks and allows patients to participate actively in their care during surgery.

 Advantages of WALANT Procedures